Undergraduate Course: The City of Rome (ANHI10010)

 |Pre-requisites||Visiting students should usually have at least 3 courses in Classics related subject matter (at least 2 of which should be in Ancient History) at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses.

 |Not being delivered|

-- knowledge of the history and topography of the city of Rome in Antiquity;
+- demonstrate, by way of coursework and examination as required, command of the history and topography of the ancient city of Rome.

 |Graduate Attributes and Skills

 |Course organiser||Dr Lucy Grig